n4demo/learn-to-containerise/docker-apps/windows/asp-net-webforms-simple/readme.md

 3. open a new terminal and paste docker image build -t node4demo/webforms:my-name-here -f ./webformsbasic/Dockerfile .

+### If you receive this error: This error may indicate that the docker daemon is not running. - switch to Windows Containers

 4. Use 'docker scan' to run Snyk tests against images to find vulnerabilities.

 *docker scan node4demo/webforms:my-name-here*